pmean/data/README.md

 ## data

-This repository stores various datasets that I use in my talks and my classes.
+This repository, data, stores various datasets that I use in my talks and my classes.
+It replaces an earlier repository, datasets.
 It does not include any datasets that I use in my private consulting practice.
 Those datasets are assumed to be owned by the client and would only be stored in a private repository.

 I will eventually consolidate all the datasets that I have stored in various other repositories here.
 Some of the repositories that I need to move data from include